-5.10.
-Employment Formalities
+5.9 Employment Formalities

-At the time of joining, the HR Unit shall ensure that the candidates produce all originals of their academic and professional credentials, reference letters from previous employers and other relevant documentation as stated in their CV/application.
+At the time of joining, the HR Unit shall ensure that the candidates produce all originals of theiracademic and professional credentials, reference letters from previous employers and other relevant documentation as stated in their CV/application.
 The HR Unit shall attest all copies of the same documents and shall mark them as "originals seen".
-The copies shall be placed in employees personal files for record.
+The copies shall be placed in employees' personal files for record.

-For prospective employees who require an employment visa to work in Pakistan, the offer of appointments shall be subject to their obtaining a valid employment visa from the Government of Pakistan.
+For prospective employees who require an employment visa to work in Pakistan, the offer of appointments shall be subject to their obtaining a valid employment visa from the Governmentof Pakistan.
 The HR Unit shall assist in the process of visa application when necessary.
 The employees are required to sign a confidentiality undertaking as a condition of employment.

-5.11.
-Requirements for Disclosure
+5.10 Requirements for Disclosure

-To promote the culture of transparency and accountability, staff in Grade B and above shall disclose the following information after signing the contract:
+To promote the culture of transparency and accountability, staff in Grade B and above shalldisclose the following information after signing the contract:

-- Annual Wealth Statement.

-- Annual Income Tax Return.
+- Annual Wealth Statement. - Annual Income Tax Return.

-- Any association, membership or other form of engagement with government and/or non-governmental entity.

-TDEA, on receiving their consent, may publish or upload the same on its website and/or any of its publications or public presentations (Disclosure of Affiliations Form attached as Annex No. 1).
+TDEA, on receiving their consent, may publish or upload the same on its website and/or any of its publications or public presentations.

-5.12.
-Reporting Duties and Orientation
+5.11 Reporting Duties and Orientation